|Centre for Law and Society, Law School, Bowland

 Walter Manoschek was born in 1957.
 He studied political science and history at the University of Vienna, which awarded him a Ph.
 D. in 1991.
 After his habilitation, he was appointed Associate Professor of Political Science at the University of Vienna.
 His research focuses on National Socialism, holocaust studies and the politics of remembrance.
 From 1995 to 1999, he was one of the designers and organizers of the exhibition "War of Annihilation.
 Crimes of the Wehrmacht 1941-1944" (Vernichtungskrieg.
 Verbrechen der Wehrmacht 1941-1944) produced by the Hamburg Institut für Sozialforschung.

 Who can attend: Anyone

-Associated staff: Mercedes Camino (History), Agata Fijalkowski, Patrick Hagopian (History), Corinna Peniston-Bird (History), Thomas Rohkrämer (History), John Strachan (History), David Sugarman, John Welshman (History), Ruth Wodak (Linguistics and English Language)
+Associated staff: Mercedes Camino (History), Agata Fijalkowski (Law), Patrick Hagopian (History), Corinna Peniston-Bird (History), Thomas Rohkrämer (History), John Strachan (History), David Sugarman, John Welshman (History), Ruth Wodak (Linguistics and English Language)

 Audio and video

 View video and listen to audio of our past events.